fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.AzureStackStorage/v0.9.8.1/Update-ACSRoleInstance.md

 ```

 ## DESCRIPTION
-The **Update-ACSRoleInstance** cmdlet updates the settings of an azure_2 Consistent Storage (ACS) role instance from the setting repository.
+The **Update-ACSRoleInstance** cmdlet updates the settings of an Azure Consistent Storage (ACS) role instance from the setting repository.

 ## EXAMPLES